Zerah1960/Zerah1960/README.md

 - 👀 I’m interested in New technologies, sport and documentaries
 - 🌱 I’m currently learning Python, Rest Api and Java Script
-- 💞️ I’m looking to collaborate with people on any topic related to Software QA, Software Testing and Python Language.
+- 💞️ I’m looking to collaborate with people on any topic related to Software QA, Software Testing and Python Language
 - 📫 You can ping me on linkedln @ https://www.linkedin.com/in/laurent-zerah-m-292518155/ or in my email: ndemazizou@yahoo.com

 <!---